 We are focusing on regenerating soil and improving our land through regenerative agriculture, holistic management, organic practices, and grass-fed and pastured livestock.

-Currently we have 42 dairy cows and replacements of many different breeds including Jerseys, Linebacks, Shorthorns, Ayrshires, Brown Swiss, Guernseys, and one Holstein.
-While our farm began with a dairy herd we knew that we wanted our farm to be diversified.
-We began to raise a few beef animals along side our dairy herd as well as pigs and a brief stint with chickens.
+Currently we have 40 dairy cows and 35 replacements of many different breeds including Jerseys, Linebacks, Shorthorns, Ayrshires, Brown Swiss, Guernseys, and Holsteins.
+While the farm began with a dairy herd I knew that I wanted it to be diversified.
+I began to raise a few beef animals along side the dairy herd as well as pigs and a brief stint with chickens.

-Our experience with pigs began in January 2018 with just two little piglets.
+The pig experience began in January 2018 with just two little piglets.
 We raised one for our own freezer and one for future breeding purposes.
 After not getting the female bred we decided to sell her and stick with raising piglets up to butchering age and size.
 In January 2019 we got our second batch of piglets, this time 4 of them.
-We are currently raising them and they are doing great.
+After that went well, we once again doubled our numbers and raised 8 in the summer of 2019.
+This 2020 season we plan to raise 12 pigs at the new farm with hopes of growing even more in the future.

 What is bulk meat sales?
 Bulk/half or whole is a hog bought by a customer and cut to the exact specifications of the buyer.
 A whole pig equates to about 200 pounds of meat in the freezer.
 Stay tuned and subscribe to our newsletter for availability of bulk pork and pork by the pound.